Pros and Cons of EU Trade Mark Registration

 What is an EU Trade Mark?

-A European Union Trade Mark (EUTM) is a single trade mark registration that provides protection in all of the member states of the European Union.
+A EU Trade Mark (EUTM) is a single trade mark registration that provides protection in all of the member states of the European Union.
 EUTMs are dealt with by the European Intellectual Property Office (EUIPO) in Alicante, Spain, and over 117,000 applications were filed last year.

 If you conduct business in the UK only, then a national registration is for you, and we can advise separately in this respect.
-If, however, you do business in more than one EU country, it is wise to consider filing for an EUTM.
+But what happens after Brexit if you do business in more than one EU country?
+In this case, it is wise to consider filing for a EUTM.
 This article sets out the pros and cons of doing so.

 Registration of your trade mark means that it can be used and enforced in a market of almost 500 million consumers.

 Applications may be filed online in any language of the EU.
 When renewal falls due after ten years, there is only one right to be dealt with, as opposed to a bundle of national rights.
 Further, national rights may be allowed to lapse, in order to rely on the EUTM, through claiming “seniority”.
 Licences and assignments may be recorded in one place.
 Lowering the administrative burden allows cost savings.

 3) Fast Results

 An EU trade mark may be registered relatively quickly.
 For a simple application with no objections or oppositions, it can be as little as 6 months from filing to registration.
 This is not as fast as obtaining a national registration in the UK, though still compares favourably with several other countries.